MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 - Each argument `ObjectArgs: Vec<Argument>` must be an object.
 However, the objects do not have the same type.
 - The address argument `AddressArg: Argument` must be an address, which could come from a `Pure` input or a result.
 - All arguments, objects and address, are taken by value.
+- The command does not produce any results (an empty result vector).
 - While the signature of this command cannot be expressed in Move, you can think of it roughly as having the signature `(vector<forall T: key + store.
-T>, address): ()`.
+T>, address): ()` where `forall T: key + store.
+T` is indicating that the `vector` is a heterogenous vector of objects.

 #### `SplitCoins`